Climate of Faisalabad: Weather extremes

 The temperature of the city has reached a summer maximum record temperature of 48.0 C, which was observed on 9 June 1947 and again on 26 May 2010.
 An extreme minimum temperature of -4.0 C was recorded on 15 January 1978.
 The record 24-hour rainfall stands at a massive 264.2 mm recorded on 5 September 1961, which is roughly 70 percent of the city's annual average rainfall.
 The highest wind gust ever recorded in Faisalabad occurred during a severe dust-thunderstorm on 2 June 2000, when the maximum wind speed reached 151 km/h.

 Rare Snowfall in Faisalabad January 1909

 Although snowfall is extremely rare in Faisalabad, on 24 January 1909, the city experienced a brief snowfall during a strong cold wave.
 Snow lightly covered rooftops and fields for about 2 hours, marking one of the very few times snow has been seen there.

 Wind

 Apart from temperature and rainfall records, the winds in Faisalabad are generally light.
-The city lies in an area with low wind speeds.
-Westerly breeze dominates the afternoons, while the nights are calm.
-South east / easterly winds are common here during the monsoon season.
+The city lies in an area with low wind speeds.A Westerly breeze dominates the afternoons, while the nights are calm.
+Southeasterly winds are common here during the monsoon season.
 Faisalabad, being in the plains, can experience severe thunderstorms and high wind gusts that can be damaging to its crops.